February 23, 2016

 While most people use org charts to visualize the management structure of a business, they can illustrate any hierarchical system.
 You can use them to display how the topics in a field of study are related, to explain which spin-offs sprouted from which television programs, or to map out family trees.

-Creating an organizational chart — and making it look professional — takes only minutes when you use an online org chart creator like Gliffy.
-You can sign up for a free trial of Gliffy Online to make your own in just a few clicks.
+Creating an organizational chart — and making it look professional — takes only minutes when you use an org chart creator like Gliffy.
+You can sign up for a free trial of Gliffy to make your own in just a few clicks.

 Back to top